 Die Another Day

-The output quad in this used amp was a mixed bag: a pair of the original 6P14P, and two unmatched JJ El84, the newer one of which tested out on my Precision Instruments tube tester as being almost dead.
-Not coincidentally, the two tube sockets where arcing occurred were those in which the JJ EL84 were installed.
-The last time arcing occurred, the amp started smoking, a lot.
+When it got here, the output quad in this amp was a mixed bag: a pair of the original 6P14P, and two unmatched JJ El84 (which that tech installed), the newer one of which tested out on my Precision Instruments tube tester as being almost dead.
+Not coincidentally, the two tube sockets where arcing occurred were those in which the new JJ EL84 were installed.
+Not too long after I first flipped the power switch, the amp started smoking, a lot.
 How much was it smoking?
-Like a tourist from Idaho doing the Eugene legal weed dispensary tour, that's how much.
+Like a tourist from Idaho on the Oregon legal weed dispensary tour bus, that's how much.

-Usually, when there's smoke coming out of a tube amp, that's a sign of serious trouble, but maybe, if we're lucky, we won't have to call a Death Cab for Peavey just yet.
+Usually, when there's smoke coming out of a tube amp, that's a sign of serious and possibly terminal trouble, but maybe if we're lucky we won't have to call a Death Cab for Peavey just yet.
+And although a supposedly knowledgeable and experienced local tech wasn't able to get to the root cause of its issues, that won't stop us from diving into the C-30 and seeing what can be done with the aid of a few tools and a couple dark beers.

 A quick Google search turned up a few Classic 30 enthusiasts with home brew or commercial after market tube retainers installed in their amps, and some say those holders cured their output tube problems.
 Here's one, from cortmgm at audiofanzine.com: